Fix The Finals Error TFGE0001: Connection and Server Issues

 -

-ipconfig /flushdnsfollowed bynetsh winsock resetto clear your local network stack. -
+ipconfig /flushdnsfollowed bynetsh winsock resetto clear your local network cache. -

-06Check the official @reachthefinals X account or Discord to see if there is a known server outage if the error persists after these steps.
+06Check the official @reachthefinals X account or Discord to confirm if there is a known server outage before attempting a full game uninstall and reinstall.

 Still not working?